 Planning for and Responding to COVID-19 in The Workplace

 Many businesses have stopped their operations—a very challenging decision for all.
 However, a significant number of companies continue to run.
 Whether business operations continue in person or remotely, businesses must have the proper plans and responses in place to successfully navigate the challenges presented by COVID-19.
 The Centers for Disease Control and Prevention (CDC) has published Interim Guidance for Businesses and Employers to Plan and Respond to Coronavirus Disease 2019.
-In addition, the White House and the CDC have put out these quick guidelines.
-We encourage you to review both resources.
+In addition, we encourage you to review their COVID guidance page.

 State and Local Assistance Programs